rbohl/liferay-docs/en/discover/deployment/articles/01-deploying-liferay/10-installing-elasticsearch.markdown

 The version of Elasticsearch that's running is the value of the `"number"` field.
 In this example, it's 6.5.1.

+| **Note:** Although the embedded server uses Elasticsearch 6.5, Elasticsearch
+| 6.8.x has been tested with @product-ver@, and is fully supported.

 Shut down the @product@ server.
 In a local, single-machine testing environment, if you continue without shutting down, the Elasticsearch server you're about to